platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 We describe the tools that can be used in a non-exhaustive way covering the entire range of good practices.
 You may deviate from the tools we selected, or disagree with them, and you may add others or leave some out that we suggested.

-## Structure
+# Good practices for whom?

 All models start with a purpose [@Edmonds2019]; and the purpose must be stated.
 That has since long bin the number one Good Modelling Practice advice put forward.
 It doesn't hurt to know about your domain, either, and most often a scientific software is developed by a domain expert [@Wilson2016].
 Speak to other experts, develop a conceptual model, only then start formalizing your model in math and in software [@Wang2023;@Romanowska2015;@Grimm2006] to arrive at your computational model -- a purpose-driven and simplified representation of your system in software.
+This model is by and for yourself, it is for readers and reviewers, and it is by and for your collaborators, constituting three tiers of user groups that are targeted by tools addressing Good Modeling Softare Practice.

-### Single authors
+## Single authors -- yourself

 Socio-environmental modelling software can be created by a _single person_; in fact, it often is in student or postdoc projects or individual programming sprints [@Hettrick2022].
 Unfortunately from a software development perspective, the necessity of having to be a domain expert at the same time means that 90% of scientists are self-taught developers without formal training in software engineering [@Wilson2016].
 That one person will have to read her own code and to apply it for simulations, she will have to align the software development with her research, will have to understand what she did in the past, she will have to retrace the steps that led her to the current state.
 All of this necessitates to some degree that the work is stored redundantly in backups, and that changes are documented.
 She would like to ensure that code changes do not break previous work, and does that by testing the model after every update [@Rosero2016].